 Like the case of the Deco X6, the Deco X5700 has a decent set of network settings and features for a canned mesh system.
 So, you’ll be able to do the common stuff, such as port forwarding, IP reservation, and so on.

-Most importantly, the Deco X5700 doesn’t support HomeCare which includes protection, QoS and Parental Control.
-Instead it now has HomeShield (likely a new version of HomeCare) that’s available in both free and subscription level.
+Most importantly, the Deco X5700 doesn’t support HomeCare, including protection, QoS, and Parental Control.
+Instead, it now has HomeShield (likely a new version of HomeCare) that’s available at both free and subscription levels.

 The free level doesn’t give you much, with a basic QoS and an Internet access restriction feature called Time Spent Online Per Day.
 To have better control and protection, you’ll have to opt for the HomeShield Pro that costs $6/month.